Hablamos Español Insurance Companies We Work With

 Already know you need this?
 Get a quote Compare your coverage →

-The difference comes down to how the property is used.
-A landlord policy is written around a long-term tenant: predictable occupancy, a lease, and the exposures that come with someone living there over time.
-A short-term rental flips that.
-Guests arrive and leave constantly, occupancy is irregular, and the liability and property exposures look more like a small hospitality operation than a leased home.
-Because the risk is different, the policy has to be different, and a landlord policy that excludes short-term activity simply was not written for it.
-This is the same theme as landlord versus homeowners: when the use changes, the policy has to change with it, or the coverage quietly stops fitting.
+Carriers care about occupancy.
+A landlord policy is written around a long-term tenant with a lease, predictable occupancy, and someone who knows the property and lives there over time.
+A short-term guest may be there for a weekend, may be unfamiliar with the property, may bring visitors, and may treat it differently than a tenant would.
+Add cleaning crews and vendors cycling through between stays and the liability and property exposures start to look like a small hospitality operation rather than a leased home.
+Because the use is different, the policy has to be different, which is the same theme as landlord versus homeowners: when the use changes, the policy has to change with it.

 What a short-term policy actually covers